DevNaftan/react-portfolio/README.md

 # JS Portfolio

-A minimal portfolio with Vanilla JavaScript
+A minimal portfolio with Vanilla JavaScript using Webpack.

 ### Run project